JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 **B. Demultiplex reads**

-At this step, reads will be grouped according to the sample metadata provided, this includes separating reads acording to their sequencing barcodes if this was not done prior to running the Purple Line.
+At this step, reads will be grouped according to the sample metadata.
+This includes separating reads acording to their index sequences if this was not done prior to running the Purple Line.
+For demultiplexing based on index sequences, the index sequences must be defined in the metadata file.

   1. Click the 'Demultiplex reads' stop, then click :guilabel:`&demux reads` to demultiplex your sample reads.